unoti/arcprize2024/README.md

     * Doing LLM calls
     * Storing sessions
     * Clean abstractions
-2. [.]
-Baseline Business Logic
+2. [x] Baseline Business Logic
     * Goal: Establish baseline business logic and do an evaluation of the first 10 or so training items.
     * Code to evaluate a single training sample
     * Code to run this across N samples and store the results.
     * CLI program to run it
+3. [.]
+[Structured Outputs](https://openai.com/index/introducing-structured-outputs-in-the-api/), to allow posting answers, using Pydantic input models.
-3. Enhancements
+4. Enhancements
     * Incorporate ideas from the backlog, such as a curated list of strategies, reflexions, and external tools